Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension

 \section{Introduction}

 Let $X_n^{(d)}$, $n\geq1$, be a sequence of i.i.d.\ random vectors in $\R^d_+=[0,\infty)^d$.
-Under the regularly variation on their tails, the sequence of partial coordinatewise maxima,
+Under regular variation of their tails, the sequence of normalised partial coordinatewise maxima processes,

 converges as $n\to\infty$ to an extremal process, see \cite{res87}.
-The main aim of this paper is to study convergence of this partial maxima process (and its variant for the sums with the summands in $\R^d$) when both the number of observations $n$ and the dimension $d$ increase to infinity.
+The main aim of this paper is to study convergence of this partial maxima process (and its variant for the sums with the summands taking values in the whole $\R^d$) when both the number of observations $n$ and the dimension $d$ increase to infinity.

-In case of the sums and vectors taking values in $\R^d$, this problem has been considered in \cite{MR4828862} and \cite{MR4774174}.
-Their results deal with a random walk
+In the case of sums, this problem has been considered by Kabluchko and Marynych in \cite{MR4828862} and \cite{MR4774174}.
+Their results deal with the random walk